The Importance Of Mentorship

 What do you do at DraftKings?

 I lead a cross-functional team of eight wonderful team members - five full-stack developers and three QA engineers.
 In essence, I split my responsibilities into software engineering and people leadership.
 The technical part ensures that the product requirements and software work on the customer side.
-The other part of my job is to help the individuals on my team progress their career paths and to grow as a team.
+The other part of my job is to help the individuals on my team progress their career paths and grow as a team.

 What products or technology do you work on in the business?